ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

   == Data availability statement
   #line(length: 100%, stroke: 1pt + black)

   All source data for this project can be found at the projects accompanying repository: https://github.com/ShilohAlleyne/nix-for-the-arts.
-As nixpkgs is set of functions and derivations rather than a static database, to gain a package list for the x86_64-linux platform, the attribute-set containing each package name was first evaluated in the nix repl and each package name was then recorded as a JSON list.
+As nixpkgs is a set of functions and derivations rather than a static database, to gain a package list for the x86_64-linux platform, the attribute-set containing each package name was first evaluated in the nix repl and each package name was then recorded as a JSON list.
 Each package was then evaluated to parse its licensing metadata.
 Each nix expression was ran programactally by calling it as an external process in Rust using `std::process::Command` and the metadata JSON was captured and parsed with the _serde_ create.
 Visualisation was done in Python using the _plotly_ library.

   == Acknowledgements
   #line(length: 100%, stroke: 1pt + black)

-  I would like to acknowledge the many valuable resources that the nix comity and community have made freely available, showing contrary to popular opinion, that Nix is quite well documented.
+  I would like to acknowledge the many valuable resources that the Nix committee and community have made freely available, showing contrary to popular opinion, that Nix is actually quite well documented.
 I would also like to pass my gratitude to Patricia Falcao, who was been a wonderful mentor to myself and to express thanks for the opportunity to write this paper.

   #bibliography("./ref.bib")
 ]